cryscan/bevy-hikari/README.md

 2. Setup the scene with a directional light
 3. Set your camera's `camera_render_graph` to `CameraRenderGraph::new(bevy_hikari::graph::NAME)`

-One can also configure the renderer by inserting the `HikariConfig` component to camera.
+One can also configure the renderer by inserting the `HikariConfig` component to the camera entity.
-Its definition is:
+Available options are:
 ```rust
 pub struct HikariConfig {
     /// The interval of frames between sample validation passes.